 Step 6 – Add the Finishing Touches

-Put the lid back on and place it somewhere that receives low, indirect light.
+Put the lid on the terrarium and place it somewhere that receives medium to low, indirect light.
 It shouldn’t be placed in direct light since the terrarium glass will act as a greenhouse, magnifying the light and hurting your plant.
 The first photo in this post is receiving direct light but I only put it there for the photo.

 Once you have your terrarium all set up, it’s pretty cool to watch the mini ecosystem form and take care of itself.
-While the thought of taking care of a terrarium is intimidating at first, if you take the time in the beginning to set your terrarium up for success, there is little-to-no care actually needed.
+While the thought of taking care of a terrarium is intimidating at first, if you take the time to set your terrarium up for success first, there is little care actually needed!
 It’s a fun way to add some unique decor to your space and a great project for all levels of plant parents!